 The article titled Korowai People of Papua New Guinea (2017,2009) is a clear example of misinformation.
-The article said less about ingenious skill and ability of the people to build houses on stilts and more about cannibalism.
-In fact, the articles showed a recent photo evidence of stilt house and none of the Korowai eating human flesh!
+The article said less about the indigenous skill and ability of the people to build houses on stilts and more about cannibalism.
+In fact, the articles showed recent photo evidence of stilt house and none of the Korowai eating human flesh!

 Furthermore, the people of Korowai are not Papua New Guineans.
 They are from the West Papua in Indonesia.
 And, they are not cannibals either.